tartley/tartley.github.io/posts/the-expanse.md

 transformed by the wise and powerful force that has shepherded humanity through our previous prehistorical transitions.

 I could go on with similar examples, but will just briefly mention the original Matrix movie, which is a story which resonates because it is absolutely soaked in allegory of both religious transcendence and Jungian archetypes - which are so on-the-nose that it cannot possibly be accidental, a fact acknowledged directly by the creators in the sequels, when they depict the Architect, ultimate villain encountered at the narrative peak of the story, as a prim, middle aged, white bearded gentleman, wearing an Edwardian suit.
 He speaks in a precise, almost Germanic manner.
 This is, unmistakably, Sigmund Freud.
 Why is Freud the villain of the Matrix?
-Because Freud was a contemporaneous antagonist to Jung, and his path to self actualization through reconciling the archetypes, the path Neo is on.
+Because Freud was a contemporaneous antagonist to Jung, resisting Jung's ideas of self actualization through reconciliation of the archetypes, just as the Architect resists Neo's progression along that same path.

 It may be my own lack of imagination, but compared to examples like this, the Expanse starts to look a bit thin.
 I don't see any symbolism or allegory.